How to Maintain Your Visibility on Projects

 You loved it!

 You were visible.
-You made good decisions as a project planner.
+You made good decisions.
 You made some bad decisions.
 Sometimes you were the target, sometimes you were the one shooting at others.
 Regardless, you looked forward to the challenge that would unfold in front of you every day.

 Days, weeks, and months pass and something began to change.
 You fixed just one thing.
 You knew that you needed to start somewhere and you picked out just one thing that you could make better.
 Maybe it was communication between departments.
 You fixed that so that people weren’t caught off guard or surprised by what was coming their way.